 We should know answers to all of these questions within hours, although legislation has to pass through Parliament and there is plenty here for the Commons and Lords to be excited about.
 During the course of the bill there be many amendments which change the intent which will be revealed shortly.

-One response to “What to look out for in the HE White Paper
+Excellent summary of what to look out/be prepared for in the anticipated HE White Paper